MusaTamzid05/RubyBasics/README.md

-This code examples explain how the basic syntex of ruby work.
+This code examples explain how the basic syntex of ruby work.The book that i am follwing is "Beginning Ruby"